browserengineering/book/book/animations.md

 Compositing
 ===========

-*Compositing* is the technique of caching some of the output of rastered surfaces from animation frame to animation frame, so we can avoid that work;
-it's only draw that is re-done (and animated with different parameters).[^compositing-def]
+*Compositing* is the technique that lets us avoid raster costs during visual effect animations; on the browser thread, only draw is needed for each animation frame (with different parameters each time).[^compositing-def]

 [^compositing-def]: The term [*compositing*][compositing] at its root means to combine multiple images together into a final output.
-As it relates to browsers, it usually means the performance optimization technique of caching rastered GPU textures that are the inputs to animated [visual effects] (visual-effects.md), but the term is usually overloaded to refer to OS compositing as well.
+As it relates to browsers, it usually means the performance optimization technique of caching rastered GPU textures that are the inputs to animated visual effects, but the term is usually overloaded to refer to OS and browser-level compositing and multi-threaded rendering.

 [compositing]: https://en.wikipedia.org/wiki/Compositing

-Let's unpack that into simpler terms with an example.
-Opacity is one kind of visual effect.
-When we're animating it, the opacity is changing, but the "DOM content" underneath it is not.
+Let's consider the opacity animation example from this chapter.
+When we're animating, the opacity is changing, but the
+"Test" text underneath it is not.
 So let's stop re-rastering that content on every frame of the animation, and instead cache it in a GPU texture.
- This *should* directly reduce raster-and-draw work because less raster work will be needed on each animation frame.
+ This should directly reduce browser thread work, because no raster work will be needed on each animation frame.

-Below is the `opacity` animation with a red border "around" the surface that is cached.
+Below is the opacity animation with a red border "around" the surface that we want to cache.
 Notice how it's sized to the width and height of the `<div>`, which is as wide as the viewport and as tall as the text "Test".[^chrome]

  <iframe src="http://localhost:8001/examples/example13-opacity-transition-borders.html">
  </iframe>